-- 1. ACTIVITY: Develop a phase one of the tool to identify Activity Centers in the region and use as a component in the 2023 Planning Sustainable Places project application process.
+- 1. ACTIVITY: Evaluate use of phase one tool in the 2023 PSP call for projects.
 (Mar) - 2.
-ACTIVITY: Utilizing the five policy goals of Connected KC 2050 (CKC 2050), develop and detail values to be addressed within those goals for a phase two version of the EVA.
-(Dec) - 3.
+ACTIVITY: Utilizing the five policy goals of CKC 2050, develop and detail values to be addressed within those goals for a phase two version of the EVA.
+This will be folded into the CKC 2050 update process (Jun) - 3.
 ACTIVITY: Identify metrics to measure the values connected to the CKC 2050 goals.
-(Dec) - 4.
-ACTIVITY: Utilizing the 2025 suballocated call for project applications, prepare test metrics for future use in suballocated funds programming.
+(Sept) - 4.
+ACTIVITY: Utilizing the 2025 suballocated call for project applications, test metrics for future use in suballocated funds programming.
+(Dec) - 5.
+ACTIVITY: Utilize test metrics in evaluation of CKC 2050 call for projects.
 (Dec)

-5.9 Comprehensive Transit Oriented Development Plan for the Prospect MAX Corridor - Lead Agency City of Kansas City, Missouri/Kansas City Area Transportation Authority
+5.8 Comprehensive Transit Oriented Development Plan for the Prospect MAX Corridor - Lead Agency City of Kansas City, Missouri/Kansas City Area Transportation Authority